 I wish to tell you the maternal side of my lineage was a happier tale with a better outcome, but it was not.
 It was only different, first & foremost being a lineage of Irish Catholic farmers and lumberjacks who landed out West in Northern Idaho near the turn of the 20th century, truly a wild frontier kind of place.
 My grandfather owned a lumber mill in St Maries, ID (total population in 2019 was still less than 3,000).
 He died in his early 30s of an asthma-induced heart attack when my mother was 3 years old.
 My grandmother remarried and moved to Coeur d’Alene where my mother spent the rest of her days.
 Mom was a hard-talking, hard-smoking, and hard-drinking woman who remained dedicated to a steady paycheck to feed her kids and keep a roof over the head, although not much more.
 She worked mainly as a bookkeeper and office manager in various small manufacturing companies, answering phones and keeping an eye on the administrative details.

 Jenifer Ryan (her maiden name) finally bought her own house when I was in middle school ca. 1990 (with any money from my father’s liquidated estate, I do not know, but certainly no family money).
 She remarried a humble laborer a few years later, a man who performed car body work and restored antique models for a living (my second job was sanding the patches made in dented metal).
 When my mom died in 2017, the house had been refinanced several times to fund her “retirement” as she was sick with smoking-related cancer conditions for at least a decade.
-Medicaid and Social Security helped her limp along financially until the end.
+Medicaid and Social Security helped her limp along financially until the end at age 68.
 Her last word to her second husband was spoken while holding a checkbook writing out a payment for a medical bill.

 Needless to say, I once again inherited nothing.
 The house I grew up in and she died in now belongs to her new husband, and I may one day see money from it, but I’m not counting on it.